bremor/bureau_of_meteorology/README.md

 ### 1. Easy Mode

 Add this repo as a custom repository within HACS.
+This is not currently in the default HACS store, you must add it manually.

 ### 2. Manual